 Merkur razors are widely accessible and offer several different shaving experiences unmatched by virtually any other safety razor brand on today’s market.
 From the beginner-friendly 34C to the much more advanced Futur, chances are you can find a Merkur razor to meet your needs.

 Below is a list of the best Merkur razors based on intent and skill level.
-Additionally, many of the reviews feature a complimentary in-depth article should you want to learn more about a specific razor.
+Additionally, many reviews feature a complimentary in-depth article should you want to learn more about a specific razor.

 Comparison Table of Merkur Razors